 "He survived a Sin attack?" said the second guard, an older man with dark skin and a hawk's profile, all angles where his younger counterpart was rounded like fresh dough.

 Isaaru examined the bone charm intently.
 At a distance, its triangular silhouette could easily be mistaken for a shark's tooth.
 With economy of line, the stylized carving captured the shape of a woman's head and shoulders, square jaw and fine features.
 There was a haughty arch to the brows— or rather, brow, since the left side of the face was cut away at a slant.
-Empty space showed where the hair should be.
+Negative space showed where the hair should be.

 "The same face," he mused.
 "Always the same."

 When he slipped the sacrilegious amulet into his robes, the captain stiffened.
 He chuckled at her expression.
 "Have no fear, Kiyuri.
-A scrap of whale-bone the size of a thumbnail is hardly likely to draw Sin's attention...or mercy," he added to the anxious sailor.
+A scrap of whale-bone the size of a thumbnail is hardly likely to draw Sin's attention...or mercy," he added to the anxious watchman.
 "If it returns, we are all in equal peril."

 "But, Your Grace—"